Shark finning: State

-In April 2013, Maryland became the first state on the East Coast to enact a law against shark finning or the import of fins.
-Texas, Illinois, Delaware, Rhode Island, and Massachusetts have also enacted bans, totaling 11 states.
+In April 2013, Maryland became the first state on the East Coast to enact a law against shark finning or the import of fins.Subsequently, Texas, Illinois, Delaware, Rhode Island, and Massachusetts had enacted bans on the possession and sale of shark fins, totaling 11 states.

-In June 2017, a bill was passed in Nevada that banned the sale or possession of body parts from sharks and several other endangered species, and outlawed shark fin soup which was becoming increasingly consumed in Nevada by visitors at casinos which made it a hub for the shark fin trade in the US.
+In June 2017, the Nevada Legislature banned the sale or possession of body parts from sharks and several other endangered species and outlawed shark fin soup, which was becoming increasingly consumed in Nevada by visitors at casinos, making it a hub for the shark fin trade in the United States.

-In January 2020, New Jersey passed a bill banning shark fins becoming the 13th state to do so.
+In January 2020, the New Jersey General Assembly criminalized the harvesting, sale, trade, distribution, and possession of shark fins, becoming the 13th state to do so.
 Money generated from violations of the ban would be used to fund wildlife conservation in the state.

-In 2020, Florida passed the "Kristin Jacobs Ocean Conservation Act" which banned the shark fin trade throughout the state.
+In 2020, the Florida Legislature enacted the "Kristin Jacobs Ocean Conservation Act" which banned the shark fin trade throughout the state.

-Despite the state bans many restaurants are still selling shark fins due to a lack on enforcement.
-A list of restaurants in the United States selling shark fin soup is maintained by the Animal Welfare Institute.
-The national ban, that went into effect in 2022, may help to better enforce the code.

-United Nations

-In recent decades, high demands and numerous forces of economic globalization have come together to create a true global mart.
-There has been a combination of growth and anti-finning regulations that has led fishers to view sharks as commercial species.
-This has unintentionally caused commercial species to be targeted rather than targeting more valuable species like tuna and swordfish.
-The emergence of a new market for shark fins, with addition to stricter regulations, has created a greater incentive for the full utilization of the shark.
-Now, this is an important aspect to consider, as where anti-finning and environmental groups can be successful in terms of decreasing the consumption and the practice of shark finning.